microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Hosts/WebApi/Documentation/WebApiSetup.md

 - General Settings Administrator
     - Users with this role can **update** general settings from the Admin Center page.

+- Reset Administrator
+    - Users with this role can **reset, stop** GMM from the Admin Operations page.

 ## Add a role to a group